agea/tutorial.md/md/05-headers.md

 ###### No, you can't go smaller than this

-The good thing is that many tools that convert markdown in HTML or PDF are able to generate the index or links to the headers automatically
+The good thing is that many tools that convert markdown in HTML or PDF are able to generate the index of your document, or links to the headers automatically